MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/handling-errors-in-cloudscript.md

 }
 ```

 Notice how the error codes were extracted within the catch block?
-Consult our [Global API Method Error Codes](global-api-method-error-codes.md) tutorial, for a complete list of errors and their identifying codes.
+Consult our [Global API Method Error Codes](../../../api-references/global-api-method-error-codes.md), for a complete list of errors and their identifying codes.

 > [!NOTE]
 > The error code on its own is sufficient to identify the error.